-There are two OSCEs in Year 3.
-OSCE 1 will be held in the winter of Year 3 and is purely formative.
-OSCE 2 will be held in the summer of Year 3 and is worth 23% of the overall grade.
+There is one summative OSCE consisting of 8 stations that is scheduled for June 13th, 2024.
+For students who are not successful on the OSCE, there will be a subsequent OSCE scheduled June 25th, 2024 that will consist of ~16 stations.
+The OSCE is worth 23% of the overall grade and students must be successful to pass the course.
 The OSCE pass mark will be set using an approved standard setting method as indicated by the College of Medicine's Assessment Policy.
 The standard setting method will reflect the specific difficulties of items in this test form and pass marks may vary from assessment to assessment.
 The cut score thus determined will be adjusted to a pass mark of 70%.
-In the setting of remediation and review of student performance, the OSCE is considered a special form of examination, and as such, copies of the OSCE checklists are not available for review by students.
+The academic support team will work with students who are unsuccessful on the first OSCE to provide feedback on performance and develop a learning plan.
+Students who are unsuccessful on the first attempt at the OSCE will accrue one (1) GDP.